 Törten housing estate – Bauhaus for the masses

 Walter Gropius himself began planning the Törten housing estate in 1926.
 60 individual houses with gardens were initially opened in the housing estate.
 Later, two more construction phases followed, in each of which something was changed in the architecture of the houses.
 He took up the criticism of the residents, widened houses and gardens and changed the room layout.
 In the construction phase Törten II, another 100 houses were added, and in Törten IV another 156 houses.
-In the settlement, Gropius was able to implement his proposals for overcoming the housing shortage of the time for the first time.
+In the settlement, Gropius was able to implement his proposals for overcoming the housing shortage for the first time.
 Building was to become cheaper, standardized and more rational.
 Both the time and cost schedules were adhered to.
 For the first time, the houses were also affordable for workers.

 House of the Anton family

 Most of the houses were later heavily modified by their owners.
-One of the few examples of an original house from construction phase I was left by the Anton family (double row 35).
+One of the few examples of an original house from first construction phase was left by the Anton family (double row 35).
 Mrs. Anton moved in as the first resident and liked the design ideas of the Bauhaus.
 She left most things in their original condition.
 Today the house belongs to the Bauhaus Foundation and can be visited on guided tours.
 Even the doorbell and the door handles are still original.

 Unlike the normal houses of the Törten settlement, the arcade houses were designed as community houses.
 Hannes Meyer, who took over the management of the Bauhaus after Gropius in 1927, wanted to develop entire neighborhoods in this way.
 The apartments were rather small.
 They counted only 47m².
-On the other hand, there were many rooms that the house communities were supposed to use together: the washhouse, the garbage disposal, courtyards and gardens.
+On the other hand, there were many rooms that the housing communities were supposed to use together: the washhouse, the garbage disposal, courtyards and gardens.
 In front of the apartment doors there are long corridors that can be used like a balcony.

-The Stahlhaus was also revolutionary because it was made entirely of steel and glass.
+The Steel House (Stahlhaus) was also revolutionary because it was made entirely of steel and glass.
 It was designed by Georg Muche and Richard Paulick, who, incidentally, later designed parts of Stalinallee in Berlin and the whole of Halle-Neustadt.
 Due to its steel construction, the steel house was supposed to be modular and could be expanded or reduced in size – depending on requirements.
 Unfortunately, the attempt went wrong, because the house conducted the outside temperatures too well.
 It was hot in summer and very cold in winter.
 Nevertheless, the house was inhabited until the 1990s and can be visited today.

 Carl Flieger, assistant and draftsman of Walter Gropius, also built his own house.
 It was built somewhat away from the Törten settlement and stands near the Steel House.
 The semicircular staircase is the most characteristic feature.
 The private residence cannot be visited.